Rivian and Volkswagen Group Technologies

 Rivian and Volkswagen Group Technologies, LLC (also known as RV Tech) is an automotive technology company jointly owned by Rivian and Volkswagen Group.
 The company was established in 2024 as a joint venture with the goal of advancing the capabilities of software-defined vehicles.

-Rivian VW Group Technology focuses on developing scalable technology platforms that can be applied across a range of vehicle segments.
+Rivian and Volkswagen Group Technologies focuses on developing scalable technology platforms that can be applied across a range of vehicle segments.
 Its primary areas of focus include operating systems, zonal controllers, and cloud connectivity solutions.
 The partnership was aimed to reduce production costs and enhance competitiveness in the EV market by combining Rivian’s software expertise with Volkswagen’s manufacturing experience.

 Operations

-Rivian VW Group Technology, LLC is headquartered in Palo Alto, with additional development sites planned across North America and Europe.
+Rivian and Volkswagen Group Technologies, LLC is headquartered in Palo Alto, with additional development sites planned across North America and Europe.
 The joint venture is owned equally by Rivian and Volkswagen Group and is co-led by Rivian’s Chief Software Officer, Wassym Bensaid, and Volkswagen Group’s Chief Technology Officer, Carsten Helbing.
 Volkswagen has committed up to US$5.8 billion to the venture, including an initial US$1 billion loan, US$1.3 billion in equity investment, and up to US$3.5 billion in milestone-based funding through 2026.
 The venture has demonstrated its operational efficiency by integrating Rivian’s zonal hardware and software into a Volkswagen test vehicle within twelve weeks of formation.